fpvcult/laprf/README.md

   // Serialize a LapRF packet to set the minimum lap time. static setMinLapTime(milliseconds: number): Uint8Array;

+  // Serialize a LapRF packet to set the status interval. static setStatusInterval(milliseconds: number): Uint8Array {

   // Serialize a LapRF packet to request the rfSetup of either an individual slot,
   // or all slots if `slotIndex` isn't provided. static getRfSetup(slotIndex?: number): Uint8Array;